haltu/muuri/README.md

 });
 ```

-### grid.add( elements, [index] )
+### grid.add( elements, [options] )

 Add new items by providing the elements you wish to add to the instance and optionally provide the index where you want the items to be inserted into.
 All elements that are not already children of the container element will be automatically appended to the container element.
 If an element has it's CSS display property set to none it will be marked as *inactive* during the initiation process.
 As long as the item is *inactive* it will not be part of the layout, but it will retain it's index.
 You can activate items at any point with `grid.show()` method.
 This method will automatically call `grid.layout()` if one or more of the added elements are visible.
 If only hidden items are added no layout will be called.
 All the new visible items are positioned without animation during their first layout.

 **Parameters**

 * **elements** &nbsp;&mdash;&nbsp; *array / element*
   * An array of DOM elements.
-* **index** &nbsp;&mdash;&nbsp; *number*
+* **options.index** &nbsp;&mdash;&nbsp; *number*
   * The index where you want the items to be inserted in.
 A value of `-1` will insert the items to the end of the list while `0` will insert the items to the beginning.
 Note that the DOM elements are always just appended to the instance container regardless of the index value.
 You can use the `grid.synchronize()` method to arrange the DOM elments to the same order as the items.
+  * Default value: `-1`.
+  * Optional.
+* **options.layout** &nbsp;&mdash;&nbsp; *boolean / function / string*
+  * By default `grid.layout()` is called at the end of this method.
+With this argument you can control the layout call.
+You can disable the layout completely with `false`, or provide a callback function for the layout method, or provide the string `'instant'` to make the layout happen instantly without any animations.
-  * Default value: `0`.
+  * Default value: `true`.
   * Optional.

 **Returns** &nbsp;&mdash;&nbsp; *array*